ParallelLLC/VECTOR/README.md

 **Issue-Conditioned Discovery & Ranking System**

-A production-quality pipeline to discover, score, and export influencer audiences by issue.
+A production-quality data science & engineering pipeline to discover, score, and export influencer audiences by issue.
 Designed as a clear, auditable baseline for commercial and research use.

 **Parallel LLC** - Production-grade influencer discovery and audience analysis.